 Sending Off the Nine Emperor Gods

-On the 9th, it is time to send the NEG off.
-For Xuan Wu Shan, it also means a day of visiting the other temples before they send off the NEG.
-The day starts bright and early at the temple, with preparations like decorating the lorries and taking down the bamboo, which will be brought along to the beach for the sending off of the Nine Emperor Gods.
+On the 9th day, it is time to send off the Nine Emperor Gods.
+For Xuan Wu Shan, it also means a day of visiting the other temples.
+The day starts bright and early at the temple, with preparations like decorating the lorries and taking down the bamboo, which will be brought along to the beach for the sending-off of the Nine Emperor Gods.

 One of the helpers practices using the whip.
 It will be part of the rituals when visiting the other temples later.

 The dragon boat is also carried out to be loaded onto the lorries.
 Before it leaves, it pays respects at all the altars.